-The vaccine will also protect against the two types of HPV (types 6 and 11) that cause the majority of cases of genital warts.
+The vaccine will also protect against other types of HPV that cause the majority of cases of genital warts.
 It won't protect against any other sexually transmitted infections such as chlamydia and it won't prevent pregnancy.
 It is therefore still very important that your son or daughter gets safer sex messages at the appropriate time.